tardigrde/gardenofbits/src/site/notes/Bits/00 Landing.md

 We live and breathe [open source](https://en.wikipedia.org/wiki/Open_source), not just as a development model, but as a philosophy that fosters collaboration, transparency, and community.

 Join us in the **Garden of Bits**, where you'll find a wealth of content, all to help us all navigate the ever-evolving digital landscape.

+# How to use it?

+UX Path 1: Use the graph on the right sidebar.
+UX Path 2: Use the left sidebar.
+UX Path 3: Use the [[Bits/meta/Index\|Index]] page.